 SHEIN’s prices are so shockingly cheap that it’s clear someone is suffering down the line and it’s likely to be the garment workers.
 They’re likely to be paid very cheap wages, working long hours and in dangerous conditions.

 As mentioned, SHEIN has faced rumours that they use child labour to produce their garments.

-SHEIN deny this, writing that it ‘never, ever’ engages in child labor on its Social Responsibility page.
+SHEIN deny this, writing that it ‘never, ever’ engages in child labour on its Social Responsibility page.
 However it fails to provide the full supply chain disclosures required by British law.

 If you’re at all worried about buying items from a brand that engages in the practise, it’s best to err on the side of caution.

 Wear Next Opinion

 Wear Next believes it’s important to highlight the negative and unjust practises taking place in the fashion industry.

 We believe ethics and sustainability are important talking points to bring about change, and we encourage you to contact fashion brands to demand this.

 However, we understand that sustainable fashion isn’t accessible to everybody due to various factors, such as budget and the ability to find confidence-boosting clothes that fit.

 We will continue to offer you fashion inspiration and guidance to suit every body and budget, while also highlighting the unjust systems at play in the fashion industry.